felix-cli/grpc-service.felix/README.md

 # grpc-service.felix

-The default gRPC service used for felix
+The default service template used for [felix](https://github.com/scottcrawford03/felix)